 balance in the blood.
 Your kidneys and lungs keep this acid-base balance.
 You need

 this for the enzyme systems in your body to work at their best.
 When there is an imbalance,

 your blood has too much acid (acidosis) or too much base (alkalosis).
 Untreated, the

 Why do I need this test?

-disease such as pneumonia or emphysema.
-But low oxygen levels and impaired gas exchange
+you have a lung disease such as pneumonia or emphysema.
+But low oxygen levels and

 You're often short of breath.

 You are in shock.

 You have a smoke-inhalation injury.